 Been a while since we posted pages from a sketchbook.Â The ones posted here were created by Amsterdam-based artist Sarah van Dongen.Â She is a graduate of contemporary literature focusing on childrenâ€™s book.Â Missing the creative life she decided to enroll in childrenâ€™s book illustration at Cambridge, UK and since then has never stopped drawing.
 The Dutch illustrator takes her sketchbook and art supply everywhere resulting in illustrations based on observation and daily life.Â On an interview with Gumclub she says this about her sketchbook:

 â€œMy sketchbooks are like diaries.Â They are a safe place where I can experiment.Â They also hold up a mirror to me in terms of productivity.Â I know when I draw every day it gets a little easier next time.Â And in my sketchbook I see when I last drew, because I add a date everywhere.â€

 More of her work can be found on her website and on Instagram.

 Taisuke Takehiro aspired to ceramic art and studied in Tokyo, Bizen, and Shigaraki.Â She constructed her kiln in 1987 and in 2014 established her brand, Aki Kasara in a quiet mountain village in Kakegawa City, Japan.Â Her focus is on simple, primitive, flat brooch that looks like metal but is actually hard porcelain.Â By adding platinum, palladium and other elements the color can be changed according to the application.Â Her designs include plants, animals, geometric patterns.

-You can see more of her work on her website, Facebook, Instagram and Behance.
+More of her work can be viewed on her website, Instagram and on her Iichi shop.